madeofpendletonwool/Pinepods-Docs/docs/API/database_queries.md

 ```
 ### GET /api/data/return_episodes/{user_id}

 This endpoint returns all episodes related to the user with the given user_id.
 Requires API key for authentication.
+Only allows a user to pull their own episodes.

 Request Headers
 ```